planetlabs/datalake/README.md

 'rawfood-ingester' are good.

 data_version: This is the data version.
-It must only contain alpha-numeric characters, -, and _.
+It must only contain alpha-numeric characters, dash (-), underscore(_), and dot(.).
 But the format is otherwise up to the user.
 If the format of the contents of the file changes, this version should change so that consumers of the data can know to use a different parser.
 It is required.

 id: An ID for the file assigned by the datalake.
 It is required.